jow-/ucode/README.md

 #### 3.1.
 Conditional statement

-If/else blocks can be used execute statements depending on a condition.
+If/else blocks can be used to execute statements depending on a condition.

 ```javascript
 {%